DavidDHofmann/floodmapr/README.md

 `modis_download()`, `modis_load()`, and `modis_classify()`.

-1. `modis_download()` Download MCD43A4 satellite imagery for desired dates for the extent of the Okavango delta.
-The function then automatically downloads, extracts, stitches and reprojects (EPSG 4326) corresponding modis tiles and stores them into a multiband raster.
-The output files are named according to the input date (e.g. "2020-01-01.tif").
+1. `modis_download()` Download MCD43A4 satellite imagery for desired dates for the extent of the Okavango Delta.
+The function automatically downloads, extracts, stitches and reprojects (EPSG 4326) corresponding modis tiles and stores them into a multiband raster.
+The output files are named according to the input date (e.g. *2020-01-01.tif*).
 Note: while only band 7 will be used in the later process, bands 1-7 are stored for completeness.

 2. `modis_load()` Once you have downloaded the satellite imagery, load it into R